Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 title: Software Prerequisites
 ---

-**Prior to the workshop, it is vital that you install the following software on your laptop and create an account at Github!**
+**Prior to the workshop, it is vital that you install some software on your laptop and create an account at Github by following the instructions below!**

 There is little time during the workshop to deal with installation problems, so it makes the day run much more smoothly if you arrive with your software already installed.